PRINCE16989/Assembly-Interpreter/README.md

   ```
   ./interpreter < input.txt
   ```
-- If you want the program to be interactive type remove the comments for promt messages from the code and execute it wihtout an input file
+- If you want the program to be interactive type remove the comments for promt messages from the code and execute it without an input file

 Some Example assembly codes are given above(fibonacci, sum, gcd, reversing an array), along with some testcases for each of the code.
 You can run those using the shell script provided.